 Spending too much time seeking that apology stifles one’s energy for one’s own cause, even if if might be for perception purposes to stakeholders on the periphery.

 One’s actions should suffice to demonstrate their strategy, efficacy, and intention more than outside validation.
 Assuming you’re being strategic and calculated, don’t wait to be validated by inclusion or apologies in order to proceed with the greatness in your own mission, purpose, and objectives.
-Use the energy you would use to charge back against the other side for an apology to, instead, charge forward.
+Use the energy you would use to charge back against the other side for an apology to instead open up a conversation and charge forward.

 Your actions going forward will extinguish the offense perpetrated by the other side and are the driver of your message.